 Brooklyn is one of the most historic boroughs in New York, and anyone looking for kosher menus will have no problem finding something they like.
 The area is full of diverse establishments that each prepare its food with the finest ingredients, preparation methods, and flavors.
-From Chinese food, to Italian, to Mediterranean and beyond, there’s something for everyone eating kosher in Brooklyn, regardless of whether you’re a traveller or local.
+From Chinese food to Italian, to the Mediterranean and beyond, there’s something for everyone eating kosher in Brooklyn, regardless of whether you’re a traveler or local.
 Here are 10 kosher restaurants in Brooklyn.

 Since opening in 2011, Basil has made itself known as one of the best kosher Italian restaurants in the city.
-This high end bar and restaurant uses simple and high quality ingredients.
+This high-end bar and restaurant use simple and high-quality ingredients.
 Basil’s open concept kitchen adds to the dining experience as customers get a full view of the energetic kitchen while they wait for their food.
-Taste test the wood oven pizzas such as wild mushroom, balkan pastry, kale and fire or classic marinara.
+Taste test the wood oven pizzas such as wild mushroom, balkan pastry, kale, and fire or classic marinara.
 You could also stop by Basil for brunch and enjoy house specialties like the kabocha squash soup or truffle mac and cheese.

 The Loft Steakhouse

-As the name references, The Loft Steakhouse is a two-storey loft with exposed brick and warm colors.
+As the name references, The Loft Steakhouse is a two-story loft with exposed brick and warm colors.
 It opened in 2009 and is run by Chef Boris Poleschuck, a true Brooklyn local and a former contestant on season six of Gordon Ramsey’s cooking show Hell’s Kitchen.
-The Loft Steakhouse defines their cuisine as classic American with an ethnic touch.
-This means you can find a little bit of everything on the menu from a barbecued beef burger, to pan roasted mediterranean bronzini, to blackened rib eye from the grill.
+The Loft Steakhouse defines its cuisine as classic American with an ethnic touch.
+This means you can find a little bit of everything on the menu from a barbecued beef burger, to pan-roasted Mediterranean bronzini, to blackened rib eye from the grill.

 Carlos & Gabby’s